 We have had good experiences finding hostels in Colombia on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

-Another good way to find accommodation while backpacking in Colombia is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels in Colombia, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in Colombia is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Colombia.

 Useful links for Backpacking in Colombia